Jed Ortmeyer

 Jed Ortmeyer (born September 3, 1978) is an American former professional ice hockey winger who played in the National Hockey League (NHL) with the New York Rangers, Nashville Predators, San Jose Sharks and Minnesota Wild.
 After his retirement he was inducted into the Omaha Hockey Hall of Fame in 2015.
-He is currently serving as the Director of Player Development with the New York Rangers.
+He most recently served as the Director of Player Development with the New York Rangers.

 Playing career

 Amateur

 Ortmeyer played junior hockey with the Omaha Lancers of the United States Hockey League (USHL) for two seasons.
 He finished his first season with the Lancers, the 1997-98 season, third on the team in scoring with 48 points in 54 games.
 During his second season with the Lancers, the 1998-99 season, he led the team in goals with 23 and points with 59.
 During Ortmeyer's two-year stint with the Lancers, he played with future NHLers Duvie Westcott and Ryan Malone.
 After two years with the team, he left to begin his NCAA college hockey career.

 From 1999 through 2003, Ortmeyer played under coach Red Berenson with the University of Michigan Wolverines, in the Central Collegiate Hockey Association (CCHA).
 While with Michigan, Ortmeyer's teammates included future NHL players Mike Comrie, Jeff Jillson, Andy Hilbert, Mike Cammalleri, Mike Komisarek, Jeff Tambellini, and fellow New York Rangers prospect Al Montoya.
 In his second year with the Wolverines, Ortmeyer tore his anterior cruciate ligament (ACL) and missed the last half of the season.
 The following year, after fully recovering, he was named team captain and enjoyed his most productive college hockey season with a 39-point campaign in his third year.